mariusandra/pigeon-maps/README.md

 ![Pigeon](https://github.com/mariusandra/pigeon-maps/blob/master/pigeon.jpg?raw=true)

-Tired of waiting 5 seconds to include 200kb of gzipped Google Maps JavaScript code just to display a few tiles and a marker?
+Are you tired of waiting 3 seconds to parse 200kb of Google Maps JavaScript just to display a few tiles and a marker?
+140kb of minified Leaflet too much?

 Welcome to the club!